 *The History of the Family Office is excerpted with permission from “The New Family Office: Innovative Strategies for Consulting to the Affluent” by Lisa Gray, Euromoney Books, London, UK, 2004.

-Securities and Advisory Services Offered Through BCG Securities, Inc., 888-394-2247 A SEC Registered Investment Advisor.
+Advisory Services Offered Through Emerson Equity LLC, 888-394-2247 A SEC Registered Investment Advisor.
 Member FINRA/SIPC The investment representative associated with this website may only discuss and/or transact securities business with residents of the following states: CO, DC, FL, MD, NY, RI, VA.